 Difficulty: Moderate

 This quaint canyon trail offers some eye-catching geology and intense climbing (as an option).
-Because Red Reef is a canyon, rain can drastically alter how walkable the trail is.
+Because Red Reef is a canyon, rain can drastically alter how walkable the trail is, and the area is prone to flash floods, so hikers should monitor weather forecasts and flood warnings before setting out.
 Be aware of the weather before you go so you don’t have to turn back early on in the trail.
 If you make it the whole way through it will remain an unforgettable experience.
 Go on this hike

 8. Anasazi Trail